uk-gov-mirror/ONSdigital.es-functions/README.md

 Takes in a valid file(s) so that the function performs until after the lambda invoke.

 #### Parameters:
-lambda_function: Lambda function to test - Type: Function
+lambda_function: Lambda function to test - Type: Function<br>
-runtime_variables: Runtime variables to send to function - Type: Dict
+runtime_variables: Runtime variables to send to function - Type: Dict<br>
-environment_variables: Environment Vars to send to function - Type: Dict
+environment_variables: Environment Vars to send to function - Type: Dict<br>
-file_list: List of input files for the function - Type: List
+file_list: List of input files for the function - Type: List<br>
 wrangler_name: Wrangler that is being tested, used in mocking boto3. - Type: String

 #### Return: